Antgst/holbertonschool-hbnb/part1/README.md

 ---

-# 6️⃣ Final Review Checklist

-✔ All diagrams included (PNG + PDF links)
-✔ Each diagram explained
-✔ Clear architecture description
-✔ Consistent terminology
-✔ Business rules identified
-✔ Implementation impact clarified

----

-# 📌 Conclusion
+# 6️⃣ Conclusion

-This document consolidates the architectural foundation of HBnB Evolution.
+This document consolidates the architectural and design foundation of HBnB Evolution.

-It defines structure, responsibilities, and interaction flows, ensuring that the implementation phase can proceed with clarity and consistency.
+It defines structure, relationships, responsibilities, and interaction flows, ensuring that the implementation phase proceeds with clarity, consistency, and maintainability.